rollkit/docs/tutorials/wordle.md

 > NOTE: We are submitting a transaction asynchronously to avoid any timeout errors.
-With Rollkit as a replacement to CometBFT, we need to wait for data availability network to ensure a block was included from Wordle, before proceeding to the next block.
+With Rollkit as a replacement to CometBFT, we need to wait for the data availability network to ensure a block was included from Wordle, before proceeding to the next block.
 Currently, in Rollkit, the single aggregator is not moving forward with the next block production as long as it is trying to submit the current block to the DA network.